aragon/connect/docs/connectors/organizations.md

 # Organizations Connector

 This is the main connector of the Aragon Connect library.
-It is responsabile to parse the organizations data.
+It is responsible of parsing the organization's data.

-Currently a single flavor of this connector is avaiable, build-in the core library using The Graph.
-We have plans to keep including other flavors, like a Ethereum connector that reduce the state from blockchain events, or a SQL connector that fetch data from a database, etc.
+Currently a single flavor of this connector is available, built-in the core library using The Graph.
+We have plans to keep including other flavors, like an Ethereum connector that reduces the state from blockchain events, or a SQL connector that fetches data from a database, etc.

 ## Connector Interface